gradle/gradle/subprojects/docs/src/docs/release/notes.md

 For easier configurability from statically compiled languages such as Java or Kotlin.

+### Property factory methods on `DefaultTask` are final

+The property factory methods such as `newInputFile()` are intended to be called from the constructor of a type that extends `DefaultTask`.
+These methods are now final to avoid subclasses overriding these methods and using state that is not initialized.

 ### Source and test source dirs in `IdeaModule` no longer contain resources

 The `IdeaModule` Tooling API model element contains methods to retrieve resources and test resources so those elements were removed from the result of  `IdeaModule#getSourceDirs()` and `IdeaModule#getTestSourceDirs()`.

 ### Changes to previously deprecated APIs